 Essential oils are the most popular choice for scenting bath salts.
 Using essential oils in your bath salts opens a door to a wonderful aromatherapy world.
 People usually use bath salt soaks to relax, so adding a relaxing essential oil aromatherapy blend adds a benefit of relaxing the mind as well as the body.

 Aromatherapy is thought to work by stimulating smell receptors in the nose which then send messages through the nervous system to the limbic system — the part of the brain that controls emotions.

-I have some nice aromatherapy for bath salts blends to share with you, but first let’s see how to use essential oils in bath safely.
+I have some nice aromatherapy blends to share with you, but first let’s see how to use essential oils in bath safely.

 How much essential oils should you add to bath salts?

 There is no defined limit on how much essential oils should be added to bath salts but I recommend to not add more than 3% of your total formula.
 I like to add 10-15 drops of essential oils per 1 cup of salts.